krushitagangani/Invoice_management/Documentation/system automation/problem solving.md

         - assign the team to the each person
         - team should be associated with the tag
     - in order to assing the ticket to the relavent person
-        - find the prson in the team based on availability
+        - find the person in the team based on availability
             - if person is available
                 - then assign the ticket to him/her
             - if person is not available